Sumvitg

-Sumvitg ([ˈsumvitɕ]; Somvix) is a municipality in the Surselva Region in the canton of Graubünden in Switzerland.
+Sumvitg ([ˈsumvitɕ]; Somvix) is a municipality in the Surselva Region in the canton of the Grisons in Switzerland.

 History

 Sumvitg is first mentioned in 1175 as in Summovico.

 Geography

 Sumvitg has an area, As of 2006, of 101.8 km2.
 Of this area, 24.8% is used for agricultural purposes, while 26.8% is forested.
 Of the rest of the land, 1.3% is settled (buildings or roads) and the remainder (47.1%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Disentis sub-district of the Surselva district, after 2017 it was part of the Surselva Region.
 It covers both sides of the Vorderrhein valley and the Val Sumvitg.
 It consists of the village of Sumvitg and the hamlets of Surrein, Rabius, Laus and Compadials as well as numerous farm houses.
 Until 1986 Sumvitg was known by its German name as Somvix.

 Lag da Laus (Laus lake) is located above the hamlet of Laus.
 South of Val Sumvitg is Piz Nadéls.